dhruvg19/amplfiers-and-filters/README.md

 </p>

                                              Figure 3.12: Opamp as buffer

+The buffer is an extremely useful circuit, since it helps to solve many impedance issues.
+The input impedance of the op-amp buffer is very high: close to infinity.
+And the output impedance is very low: just a few ohms.

+This means we can use buffers to help chain together sub-circuits in stages without worrying about impedance problems.
+The buffer gives benefits similar to those of the emitter follower we looked at with transistors, but tends to work more ideally.

 # SECTION 4: ACTIVE AND PASSIVE FILTERS
 The filter is a circuit which changes amplitude and phase of the input signal and produces